-The Missionaries of Charity now has branches throughout the world including branches in the developed world where they work with the homeless and people affected with AIDS.
+The Missionaries of Charity now has branches throughout the world including branches in the developed world where they work with the homeless and people affected by AIDS.
 In 1965, the organisation became an International Religious Family by a decree of Pope Paul VI.

-In the 1960s, the life of Mother Teresa was first brought to a wider public attention by Malcolm Muggeridge who wrote a book and produced a documentary called “Something Beautiful for God”.
+In the 1960s, the life of Mother Teresa was brought to a wider public attention by Malcolm Muggeridge who wrote a book and produced a documentary called “Something Beautiful for God”.

 In 1979, she was awarded the Nobel Peace Prize “for work undertaken in the struggle to overcome poverty and distress, which also constitutes a threat to peace.”
 She didn’t attend the ceremonial banquet but asked that the $192,000 fund be given to the poor.